-Many real estate agents choose to start their careers by working with renters—connecting those who aren’t ready to buy with the right house or apartment.
+Many real estate agents choose to start their careers by working with renters—connecting those who aren’t ready to buy with the right rental property.

 While it’s possible to earn a respectable amount of money by working the rental market, it’s much more lucrative—and more efficient—to help people buy or sell.

 The good news is, if you know a lot of renters, you’ve got a wealth of potential buyer leads on your hands.
 All you need to do is convince them of the value of owning a home and connect them with the resources they need to make it a reality.